signalfx/splunk-otel-dotnet/docs/opamp-config.md

 resolved OTLP endpoints for active providers, plus active Splunk profiling settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

+Endpoint hosts and paths are not redacted and must not contain secrets.

+Endpoints that cannot be represented as absolute HTTP or HTTPS URIs cause effective-configuration resolution to fail.
+In this case, the agent omits the effective-configuration section but may still send the full-state report.

+The serialized effective configuration file is limited to 512 KiB.
+Content that exceeds this limit is rejected rather than truncated.

+File-based configuration may report multiple active OTLP endpoints per signal.
+The environment representation supports only one endpoint per signal; multiple active endpoints therefore cause effective-configuration resolution to fail.